dottedmag/dottedmag.net/wagers.md

 ---
 # Wagers

-This page keeps a list of wagers I have entered into.
 A wager is a useful tool for intellectual honesty: debating is cheap if nothing is at stake, and self-imposing financial incentives makes for a better quality of thinking.

 ## ASI in Go